giorgi-o/CrossPlatformPlaying/README.md

 - The Code
   - Make it modular to easily install/remove platforms
   - Improve the way the plugin injects the custom activities (doesn't currently update the member list)
+- See if your invisible friends are online _(the plugin already has the data, I just need to figure out the best way to display online vs invisible vs offline)_
 - Add a Wiki of how it works _(how it interacts with each platform)_
 - Add guides on how to get the tokens/cookies of each platform
 - Make the settings panel less ugly